StefanLiebenberg/cron.js/README.md

 #Cron.js

-##JavaScript Job Scheduler
+a JavaScript Job Scheduler

-About
----

-cron.js is a cron schedular for JavaScript.
-The biggest difference in cron.js is that you can schedule events on a per second interval.

-Notice:
----
+##About

+*cron.js* is a cron scheduler for JavaScript.
+It allows you to run jobs at specific intervals, defined by standard cron syntax.
+These intervals range from specific months to every second.

+#Notice:

-This documentations is incomplete, send me a message on github if you have any questions.
-Also see the output the examples folder.
+_This documentations is incomplete, send me a message on github if you have any questions.
+Also see the output the examples folder._

 Building
 ---